 Jump, Flip & Dive at Urban Air Adventure Park

 Spend a few hours jumping around at Urban Air Adventure Park!
 The indoor trampoline park features tons of trampolines, a Ninja Warrior course & Wipeout course, climbing walls, a slam dunk zone, and more.
 Feeling hungry after jumping?
-Head across the parking lot to Underground Bakery for a sweet treat.
+Head across the parking lot to El Ranchero for a delicious Mexican meal.

 Go Roller Skating at Western Skateland

 There's nothing quite like lacing up a pair of roller skates and cruising around the floor while jamming along with some great music.
 Western Skateland offers open skate in the evening on Thursday through Saturday, and they offer an 18+ College Night on Saturdays from 10:00 pm-1:00 am.

 Looking for more activities for teens and young adults?
 Check out these blogs: